The Water Innovators

 Story and photography by ROBERTO LOVATO

-The blind spots in the American West’s water systems are in full display in Ventura County, a coastal region of southern California that happens to hold the most lucrative farmland in the state.
+The blind spots in the American West’s water systems are in full display in Ventura County, a coastal region of Central California that happens to hold the most lucrative farmland in the state.
 Equally abundant, and somewhat in progress, are opportunities for enlightenment.
 Which path will prevail?

 By CRAWFORD COATES